maxine4321/ETH-AVAX-/README.md

 # ETH-AVAX Functions and Errors

-## Even Number Smart Contract Description
+## Small Store Smart Contract Description
-This Smart Contract ensures that only Even Numbers are accepted in certain functions.
-This contract implements require(), assert() and revert() statements.
+This Smart Contract helps us in calculating the total price of the items of a small store.
+This contract implements require(), assert() and revert() statements.It effectively shows us how to use these statements

 ## Requirements
 - Solidity Compiler: Version `^0.8.25`
-- testRequire(uint _a): Checks if the input `_a` is even using the `require` statement.
+- priceCondition: Checks if the input `_price` is more than 0 using the `require` statement.
-- testRevert(uint _a): Checks if the input `_a` is even using the `revert` statement.
+- addtoCart: Checks if the input `_price` is mor than 0 then using if else statements it provides us total otherwise throws an message using the `revert` statement.
-- setNumber(uint _number): Sets the contract's `number` state variable if the input `_number` is even.
-- testAssert(): Asserts that the `number` state variable is equal to 2.
+- assertCondition(): Asserts that the `number` state variable is equal to 2.

- ### Uses of `require`, `revert`, and `assert`

-- require: Used in `testRequire(uint _a)` and `setNumber(uint _number)` functions.
-It ensures that condition i.e. even number are met before proceeding with the function execution.

-- revert: Used in `testRevert(uint _a)` function.
-It provides a way to revert the transaction and revert changes to the blockchain state based on specific conditions e.g., if the input number is not even.

-- assert: Used in `testAssert()` function.
-It is used to check for internal errors and ensure that certain conditions assumed to be true actually hold.

 ## Executing program
 To execute this program, we can use Remix, an online Solidity IDE.
 Follow these steps: